 This procedure is usually quick and very simple.
-Your doctor will examine the area and determine if it is necessary to go through with the process.
-If your frenum is not causing you any issues, more natural treatments are not so invasive.
+Your doctor will examine the area and determine if it is necessary to complete the process.
+More natural treatments are not so invasive if your frenum is not causing you any issues.

-A topical anesthetic will be rubbed onto the affected area, and your doctor will make sure it is completely numb before continuing.
+A topical anesthetic will be rubbed onto the affected area, and your doctor will ensure it is completely numb before continuing.
 Next, the dentist will cut your frenum with a scalpel, scissors, or a cautery pen.

 Should you have a more severe case of lip tie, the incision is usually a bit larger and will require a few stitches.
 However, the whole process takes just 15 minutes, if not less.

 This procedure works just the same as the traditional treatment, except that a laser is used.
-Doctors prefer using lasers as they minimize the risk of infection and blood loss.
+Doctors prefer using lasers to minimize the risk of infection and blood loss.

 Your recovery will be as straightforward as the procedure.
 All you need to do is keep the affected area clean.

-It is essential to eat softer foods that don’t require too much chewing in the first week after your surgery while your incision heals.
+Eating softer foods that don’t require too much chewing in the first week after your surgery while your incision heals is essential.
 If food gets trapped in the area, you could risk infection.
-You will be given a prescription of antibiotics to avoid any complications or infections.
+You will be prescribed antibiotics to avoid any complications or infections.

 Your recovery should only take a week.
-After 48 hours, you will already start to heal, and after seven days, you should notice the area beginning to scar.
+After 48 hours, you will already start to heal; after seven days, you should notice the area beginning to scar.

 Advantages of a Labial Frenectomy